 The Flow Chart Foundation explores the interrelationships of various art forms as guided by the legacy of American poet John Ashbery and promotes engagement with his work.

-Through programs for both general and scholarly audiences, focusing on Ashbery's work as well as work by other artists of various kinds, The Flow Chart Foundation explores this mission, deepening participation with Ashbery’s art and maintaining the Ashbery Resource Center to explore his work as an inspirational and generative force, as well as encouraging the creation of new work.
+Through programs for both general and scholarly audiences, focusing on Ashbery's work as well as work by other artists of various kinds, The Flow Chart Foundation explores this mission toward deepening participation with Ashbery’s art and maintaining the Ashbery Resource Center, exploring his work as an inspirational and generative force, as well as encouraging the creation of new work.

-The Flow Chart Foundation is a 501(c)3 nonprofit organization, raising funds to support its programs, with contributions tax-deductible to the full extent provided by law.
+The Flow Chart Foundation, Inc. is a 501(c)3 nonprofit organization, raising funds to support its programs, with contributions tax-deductible to the full extent provided by law.

 About John Ashbery